cyberark/conjur/app/domain/README.md

 - Hardcoding dependencies that should be injected.
   - For example: Directly referencing `Rails.logger` or a model class.
+  - Another example: In Conjur, a common mistake we've seen is to pass as an input (rather than as a dependency) some object that interacts with the database, perhaps in a non-obvious way.
+Because the strict separatation between value objects and side-effectful code is not maintained in older Conjur code, it's possible to make this mistake without realizing you've done so.
-  - All code with side effects should be injected as a depenency.
+  - All code with side effects should be injected as a dependency.
 - Names that are too long or require additional comments to explain.
   - Too verbose: `PerformValidationChecks`.
 Better:  `ValidateNewUser`